Basssiiie/Cultures-Revenge-of-the-Rain-God-Translation/README.md

 ## Requirements

-To play the 'Revenge of the Rain Gods' campaign in English, you must own the original German mission CD or a German copy of **Cultures: Gold Edition**.
+To play the 'Revenge of the Rain God' campaign in English, you must own the original German mission CD or a German copy of **Cultures: Gold Edition**.

 **This translation pack does not contain the game itself.**

 ## How to install

 1. Make a backup of the folder of the game you wish to have translated.
-2. Download the latest version from the [Releases](https://github.com/Basssiiie/Cultures-Revenge-of-the-Rain-Gods-Translation/releases) tab.
+2. Download the latest version from the [Releases](https://github.com/Basssiiie/Cultures-Revenge-of-the-Rain-God-Translation/releases) tab.
 3. Extract the contents of the `*.zip` file and paste them over the installation folder of your game.
 4. Allow to replace everything.
 5. Start the game and it should launch in English.

-If you find any issues with the translations in this pack, please report them via the [Issues](https://github.com/Basssiiie/Cultures-Revenge-of-the-Rain-Gods-Translation/issues) page, or let me know personally.
+If you find any issues with the translations in this pack, please report them via the [Issues](https://github.com/Basssiiie/Cultures-Revenge-of-the-Rain-God-Translation/issues) page, or let me know personally.

 ### Optional: run in windowed mode